 Age restrictions on social media platforms are in place to keep kids safe.
 Unfortunately, violating these restrictions is simple and easy.
+This is why it's important to have an open dialogue with your children about Internet Safety and consider where they're allowed to use connected devices at.
 When young kids falsify their age and use social media, they are often too young to understand the implications of their posts or effectively handle dangerous situations, and cannot be protected by laws directed at the safety of youth online.

 Thought it was just an app to add filters and edit photos on the go?
 Oh no, it is much more than that!

 With the rise of social media sites like Facebook and Twitter, it has also sparked new types of photo sharing apps that have evolved into a whole new field of Social Media on their own.
 Mobile photo sharing apps like Instagram began with the idea that it allowed users to share photos and videos of their daily lives on the go from their mobile device.
 As a young adult myself, I use Instagram as a way to capture unique shots of what is going on around me and to network with others in the creative field.
 But, as Instagram has evolved and was now recently acquired by Facebook, it has to compete in the bigger world of Social Media.
 It has done so by adding some unique features to its app, which parents of young children should be aware of.